-How to Write Your First Resume
+How to Write Your First Resume in Six Steps

-Brainstorm All Your Experiences
+1. Record All of Your Experiences

 - Experience: Paid or unpaid jobs, internships, research experience, volunteering, community service